 I. Am.
 Thrilled.

 And look at these ingredients!
 It’s formulated without silicones, mineral oils, parabens, allergens, phthalates, synthetic fragrances, PEGs and SLSs.

 Aqua (Water), Hamamelis Virginia (Witch Hazel) Extract, Hydrolyzed Rice Protein, Arnica Cordifolia Extract, Cucumis Sativus (Cucumber) Extract, Sambucus Nigra (Elder Tree) Extract, Malva Sylvestris (Mallow) Extract, Hedera Helix (Ivy)* Extract, Anacyclus Pyrethrum (Pellitory)* Extract, Glycerin (Vegetable), Butylene Glycol (Sugarcane), Aloe Ferox Leaf Extract*, Panthenol (Vitamin B5), Hydrolyzed Wheat Protein, Hyaluronic Acid, Phytic Acid, Triticum Vulgare (Wheat) Germ Oil, Linoleic Acid, Sorbitol, Alpha Tocopherol (Vitamin E), Ascorbyl Methylsilanol Pectinate (Vitamin C), Urtica Dioica (Nettle) Extract, Equisetum Arvense (Horsetail) Extract, Hydrocotyl (Centella Asiatica) Extract, Chamomile Martricaria Extract, Chlorella Vulgaris (Green Algae) Extract, Hydrolyzed Algin, Lepidium Sativum (Garden Cress) Sprout Extract, Lecithin, Myrothamnus Flabellifolius (Resurrection) Plant Extract, Resveratrol, Retinol (Vitamin A), Citrus Aurantium (Neroli)* Flower Extract, Eriocephalus Punctulatus (Cape Chamomile)* Flower Oil, Sclerocarya Birrea (Marula)** Seed Oil, Adansonia Digitata (Baobab)**, Tetrasodium Glutamate Diacetate, Rosmarinus Officinalis (Rosemary) Extract. *Organic and **Wild-Harvested Ingredients.

-This serum now has a permanent spot in my nightly routine between toning and my oil/moisturizer.
+This serum now has a permanent spot in my nightly routine – I apply it after a toner/mist and before my moisturizer.
 (Click here for my most recent skincare routine post.)
 I use about 1 1/2 pumps and apply on my face and neck.

 I’m not going to lie, the luxury brand is not inexpensive.
 (It’s so dang worth it, though!)
 The only slightly terrible part?
 You are probably going to fall in love with it as much as I did, decide you can’t live without it, and then be forced to repurchase again and again.
 The things we do for (skincare) love, people.
 WE DID IT ALLLLL FOR THE GLORY OF LOOOOOVE.
 Yes, I just quoted a Peter Cetera song.

 As always, if you have any questions regarding retinol, feel free to leave ’em in the comments!

 Other posts you might like: